 , Southeast Asia

-Jim moved from New Jersey in the U.S. to the Samoan islands in 1989 as a final step before entering the seminary to join the Jesuit priesthood.
+Jim moved from New Jersey in the United States to the Samoan Islands in 1989 as a final step before entering the seminary to join the Jesuit priesthood.
 That year he met Emi who was working with the Poor Sisters of Nazareth and was about to join the convent.
 In 1990, they abandoned their plans to become a priest and nun and were married instead.
 For the next six years Jim and Emi remained devout Roman Catholics, attending daily mass and having their four children baptized as infants.
 In 1996, Jim received Christ as Savior.
 Six months later Emi was saved.
 At that time they left the Catholic church and joined Grace Baptist Church in American Samoa.

-Aditional information available at www.jimcivale.edifyhub.com
+Additional information available at www.jimcivale.edifyhub.com